sen2vm/sen2vm-core/README.md

 docker run -it --rm --user $UID:$GID -v [input-data]:[/mounted-name] sen2vm -c [configuration_filepath] [-p [parameters_filepath]]
 ```
 > [!CAUTION]
 > -v /NNN:/NNN can be done several time, for example -v /data:/data -v /home/login/working_dir:/home/login/working_dir.
 This will mount directories inside the docker.
-All files (input json and file listed in configuration_file) shall be on a mounted disk, if not, the won't be visible
+All files (input json and folders/files listed in configuration_file) shall be on a mounted disk, if not, the won't be visible

 Where:
 * input-data: the input folder